 Dementia can change an adult’s perceived reality.
 Rather than continually trying to orient them to the present—listen and observe.
 Exercise empathy.
 In most cases, there is nothing to be gained by attempting to change their perceptions.
 Because of the physical damage the disease causes, they likely don’t have the ability to reason or remember.
 By constantly correcting them, you will likely leave your loved one feeling frustrated and defeated.

 As Sunrise Senior Living, we are committed to treating each resident as the unique individual they are.
-For those who have Alzheimer’s or another type of dementia, that often means utilizing the validation technique.
+For those who have Alzheimer’s or another type of dementia, that often means utilizing the Validation method.
 By validating a senior’s feelings, we can help bring meaning and purpose to their days.
-You can read more about it in this interview with Rita Altman, Sunrise’s Senior Vice President of Memory and Learning.